rizinorg/book/src/configuration/evars.md

 ### asm.lines.out: `bool`

 When set to "true", the disassembly view will also draw control flow lines that go outside of the block.

-### asm.linestyle: `bool`

-A boolean value which changes the direction of control flow analysis.
-If set to "false", it is done from top to bottom of a block; otherwise, it goes from bottom to top.
-The "false" setting seems to be a better choice for improved readability and is the default one.

 ### asm.offset: `bool`